ministryofjustice/moj-frontend/docs/service-patterns/index.md

 ## Get involved

-You can [email the MOJ team](/help/) to get involved or find out more about our work.
+You can contact the MOJ team at [ServicePatterns@justice.gov.uk](mailto:ServicePatterns@justice.gov.uk) to get involved or find out more about our work.

 We welcome feedback from everyone, including from people outside MOJ.